 Yes, you can build this logic into a single journey using the Wait for Trigger element.
-This element is designed to pause a user's journey until they either perform a specific action or a set time limit is reached, making it ideal for sending reminders.
+It pauses a user's journey until they perform one of the events you configure, or until the waiting period expires.

-Here is how to set up a workflow for an onboarding task with a reminder:
+Here is how to set up an onboarding task with a reminder:

 Add 'Wait for Trigger': Immediately after the initial message, add a

-Handle Post-Reminder Actions: After the reminder message on the Timeout Path, you can add another
+Handle post-reminder actions: After the reminder on the "Not triggered" branch, add another

 Comments